lalago31/Natural-Language-Processing-Portfolio/Hidden Markov Model - Part of Speech Tagging/README.md

 ## Part of Speech Tagging with Hidden Markov Model
-In the HMM Tagger.py file I used the [Pomegranate](http://pomegranate.readthedocs.io/) library to build a hidden Markov model from scratch for part of speech tagging using a "universal" tagset.
+In the HMM Tagger.py file I used the [Pomegranate](http://pomegranate.readthedocs.io/) library to build a hidden Markov model from scratch for part of speech tagging using "brown corpus"(texts) and "universal tagset"(tags).